 Coupled magmatism and erosion in continental arcs and long term global carbon cycle

 Continental arc magmatism has been considered to be an important CO2 source for global warming, since rapid addition of large volume of magma into the crust results in significant amount of volcanic degassing and magmatic decarbonation.
 However, at the same time, addition of volumetric buoyant Si-rich magma into the continental crust triggers isostatic rebound and uplift, leading to accelerated erosion.
 High elevation of the arc may enhance precipitation and change global atmospheric circulation patterns, thus considerable chemical weathering might take place.
-In this study I estimate the erosional flux (both physical and chemical) in a Late Cretaceous continental arc through hornblende barometry and trace element ratios in the forearc sediments.
+In this study, I explore the coupled magmatism and erosion processes in continental arcs, and try to estimate the erosional flux (both physical and chemical) in the Late Cretaceous Cordillera arc through hornblende barometry and trace element ratios in the forearc sediments.
 The goal is to better understand how tectonic forces contribute to regulating the long term (several tens to hundreds of million years) carbon cycle.

 Petrified wood and paleo-hydrologic events